 Burns that threaten a life fall into this category.

-Anyone who suffers any category of burn injury should seek immediate medical treatment.
+Anyone who suffers any category of a burn injury should seek immediate medical treatment.
 There are right ways and wrong ways to manage and treat burn injuries.
 In addition to surgeries, many patients may need IV fluids, antibiotics, and pain medications.
 Burns can also cause infections.